1

 represents tacit admission that if space can expand then it can also

 contract.
-This is important to the DSSU theory which takes the unique and
+This is important to the DSSU model which takes the unique and

 perfectly legitimate step of using both expansion and contraction.
 Moreover,